🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What Is a Settlement Date in Investing?

-As mentioned, the settlement date in investing refers to the date that a security which is purchased or sold exchanges hands between the buyer and seller.
+The settlement date in investing refers to the date that an investor takes legal ownership of a given security.
 It’s the day that a transaction or trade is final, in other words.
 It’s like buying a car or house — the transaction process may take some time, but it’s not really final until the keys are handed over.

 Types of Settlement Dates

-Depending on the specific security involved in a trade or transaction, settlement dates may vary.
-You can read further below for more detail, but typically you can expect a settlement date to be two business days following the sale or purchase of a stock, bond, or exchange-traded fund (ETF).
-This is sometimes referred to as “T+2,” meaning “trade date, plus two days” to settle.
+Depending on the type of security involved in a trade or transaction, settlement dates may vary.
+That said, you can generally expect a settlement date to be one business day following the sale or purchase of a stock, bond, or exchange-traded fund (ETF).
+This is sometimes referred to as “T+1,” meaning “trade date, plus one day” to settle.

-Further, some types of securities, like government securities or options, may only require one business day to settle (T+1).
-Others, like mutual funds, may require between one and three business days.
+However, some types of securities, like bonds, may require between one and three business days (T+3).

 Trade and Settlement Dates Explained